 3. Your sonnet must have a metrical pattern

-Iambus is another word for a two syllable foot.
+Iambus is another word for a two-syllable foot.
 The first syllable will normally be unstressed and the second stressed.
 For example, de/light, the sun, for/lorn, one day, re/lease.
-English is the perfect language for iambus because of the way our stressed and unstressed syllables work.
+English is a perfect language for iambus because of the way the stressed and unstressed syllables work.

 Like Shakespeare you can also trot them out.
 Try it.
 If your friend also wants to write a sonnet you can practice talking to each other in iambic pentameter.
 It comes easily.
 ‘I wonder what my friends will think of this?’
 ‘If I were you I’d watch out what I say.’
 ‘He never ever told me what to do.’
 ‘It’s easy when you think of it like that.’

-You can see from the above sentences that iambic pentameter is natural to English speech.
+You can see from the above sentences that iambic pentameter occurs naturally to English speech.
 So the first thing to do is practice speaking in iambic pentameter.
 You’ll see how naturally it comes.